 Documentary Evidence and Compulsory Interviews.
-In a criminal case, the Division must convene a grand jury, an independent body vested with the power to issue subpoenas, to compel the production of documentary (subpoena duces tecum) or testimonial (subpoena ad testificandum) evidence.
-If a witness refuses to testify, that witness can be held in contempt and subjected to fines as well as imprisonment.
+Grand juries can issue subpoenas to compel the production of documentary (subpoena duces tecum) or testimonial (subpoena ad testificandum) evidence.
+If a witness refuses to cooperate with or testify before the grand jury, he or she can be held in contempt and subjected to fines or imprisonment.

 Searches of Premises.
 The Division must obtain a search warrant from a judge before conducting a search of company or residential premises or seizing documentary evidence.
 To obtain a search warrant, the Division must submit an affidavit stating facts that show probable cause that a crime has been committed, that evidence of the crime exists, and that the relevant evidence is on the premises to be searched.
 However, the government may take possession of documentary evidence even without a search warrant if the party being searched voluntarily hands over the evidence.
-The Division also can conduct, without a search warrant, surprise visits to individuals that are not represented by counsel.
+The Division can also conduct, without a search warrant, surprise visits to individuals that are not represented by counsel.
+These individuals are not required to cooperate with the Division and do not have to permit the Division to search their property.

 Informal Witness Interviews.
 The Division can interview an individual informally at any time if the individual is not represented by counsel.
+If the individual is represented by counsel, the Division must coordinate with counsel before conducting an interview.
 Usually these interviews will occur either at the company's premises (such as in the course of executing a search warrant) or at the employee's home.
 The locus of the interview could impact who questions the witness.
-While both Division attorneys and agents from the Federal Bureau of Investigation ("FBI") may conduct an interview at an employee's home, it is Division policy that attorneys not be present on company premises while agents execute a search warrant.
+While both Division attorneys and agents from the FBI may conduct an interview at an employee's home, it is Division policy that attorneys not be present on company premises while agents execute a search warrant.

-Companies should develop procedures to protect employees from negative consequences of a government search.
-In a search and seizure, the company should contact legal counsel immediately.
-Employees should remain calm and vigilant, taking note of any items collected during the search.
-Additionally, individuals have the right to remain silent during informal interviews and should not answer any questions without an attorney present.
-These conversations have as much weight as formal interviews, and any false statement made during an informal interview is subject to prosecution.
+Companies might consider developing procedures to protect employees from negative consequences of a government search.
+In a search and seizure, the company may want to contact legal counsel immediately.
+It is helpful for employees to remain calm and vigilant, taking note of any items collected during the search.
+Additionally, individuals have the right to remain silent during informal interviews and may refuse to answer any questions without an attorney present.
+These conversations have as much weight as formal interviews and any false statement made during an informal interview is subject to prosecution.